Masmblr/mas01-Texture-Set/README.md

 ## Introduction
 The **mas01** texture set is a collection of sci-fi industrial textures designed to create a futuristic, industrial atmosphere with a darker tone. </br>
-The textures were used in this [project](https://github.com/Masmblr/map-prometheus_src.dpkdir) eingesetzt.
+The textures were used in this [project](https://github.com/Masmblr/map-prometheus_src.dpkdir).

 ## Files
 | Type | Link |